ImranJagari/Prometheus-windows-exporter/README.md

 # Prometheus windows exporter

-this exporter is a runnable executable that launch the webserver to deserve data from windows hosts for prometheus processing.
+this exporter is an executable that launch a webserver to deserve data from windows hosts for prometheus processing.

 ## Settings